anonymous0111118/De-duplication/README.md

 After conducting a thorough **manual analysis**, it was determined that this example encountered the same bug as case 3, with the root cause being identical.

-Despite the absence of *if-statements* in this program, its logical structure aligns with that of case 3.
-Remarkably, the **attention** pattern exhibited by the model for this example closely resembles that of case 3.
-The model primarily focuses on the definitions and comparisons involving *char* and *const char*, without placing significant emphasis on the *if-expression* present in case 3.
+Despite the *if-statements* in this program, its logical structure aligns with that of case 3.
+The model doesn't pay much attention to the *if-statement*.
+It primarily focuses on the definitions and comparisons involving *char* and *const unsigned char* and the value of *unsigned char*.
 This demonstrates the model's accurate identification of the genuine failure-relevant semantics within this set of examples.

 * Case No.5